MTLKS/42hackathon2023/README.md

 In the event where an evaluator notified you that they could not attend their session, a substitution needs to be arranged.

 The first step should be finding a candidate, starting with confirming it with those who did not get chosen in the match result, asking in rush eval discord channel, or anything you could think of.
-(Once again, even if there's already suitable candidate in the database, it is strongly recommend against matching again.)
+(Once again, even if there's already suitable candidate in the database, it is strongly recommended against matching again.)

 After the candidate has been decided, they first needs to be added in the database.
 This can be done by simply letting them click on the cadet button and authorize their data if they haven't already.